kryptomrx/tonl-mcp-bridge/README.md

 ## What is this?

-A TypeScript library and CLI tool that converts JSON/YAML data to TONL (Token Optimized Natural Language) format, reducing token usage for LLM context windows.
+A TypeScript library and CLI tool that converts JSON/YAML data to TONL (Token Optimized Natural Language) format, reducing token usage for modern LLMs (GPT-5, Claude 4, Gemini 2.5).

 **Perfect for:**
 - 🤖 RAG systems with structured data